Check Library¶

 check_sequence

-passes if a number of events, represented by the bits
+checks whether a series of events, represented by the bits in the event_sequence

-) in sequence at consecutive active (according to
+) in order at consecutive active (as per active_clock_edge

 first_pipe